KatTheGit/sylvan-row/assets/README.md

 - Attack Range is inversely proportional to movement speed.
 - Bullet size is inversely proportional to bullet speed.
 - The difference between class of any stat cannot be too big. (<20%)

-### Classes (these are uninspired guidelines, not obligations)

-Healers and Controllers (assisting characters)
-- Marginally better movement speed, slightly smaller hitboxes (to be evasive, as they get targeted)
-- Smaller DPS

-Long-rangers and damage dealers (beginner friendly)
-- Only class allowed to have damage-dealing secondaries
-- Lowest movement speed

-Close-rangers
-- Faster movement speeds (dodging and approach)
-- Pack a punch
-- Shorter range

-### Character ideas (mindstorm)
-- Bureaucrat mage
-- Temporal monarch that can revert their position